creationix/howtonode.org/articles/arm-chroot-fun.markdown

     cd /usr/bin
     ./file ./file

-We just installed `file`, a program that tells isus stuff about files.
+We just installed `file`, a program that tells us stuff about files.
 Then we told it to tell us about itself.
 I got as output:

     file: ELF 32-bit LSB executable, ARM, version 1 (SYSV), dynamically linked (uses shared libs), for GNU/Linux 2.6.16, stripped